JinxinHu/Latex-hit/README.md

 It's somehow a repository of my latex templets during my college time in `Harbin Institute of Technology`.
 Many templets are shown above and you are free to find whichever you like and start with writing your own essay and paper.\
 There are some basic examples of latex using as well.So if you are New to Latex it's best of you to be familiar with these basic codes.\
-If you have any questions,you can just leave me a message on this website or somewhere else...\
+If you have any questions,you can just leave me a message on this website or somewhere else...But `Commercial use` is forbidden.\
 SOME USEFUL LINKS\
 [My Blog](http://hahaha.i11r.com)\
 [Hithesis](https://github.com/dustincys/hithesis)\